suryomujahid/man-tab/README.md

 3. **Perform Actions:**
    - Click **Close Tabs** to close all selected tabs.
    - Click **Bookmark Tabs** to save the selected tabs to your bookmarks.
+   - Click **Save as MHT** to download the selected tabs for offline use.
    - To save a session, enter a name in the session input field and click **Save Selected**.

 ## License